IBM/ibm-qradar-ds8k-sgc-csm/README.md

-# Readme #
+# Safeguarding Data with IBM QRadar and IBM Copy Services Manager on IBM DS8000 #

-This repository contains the sample script that can be used to invoke Safeguarded Copy on IBM DS8K using IBM Copy Services Manager (CSM) API commands.
+This repository contains the sample script used as part of Cyber Resiliency (CR) workflow.
+The CR workflow is a response to a threat detected by IBM QRadar.
+Upon invocation, the script makes several API calls to IBM Copy Services Manager (CSM) to execute SafeguardedCopy function on DS8000 storage.

+# IBM Documentation #

+Refer to Resources [^Resources] section for various links to IBM Documentation about IBM DS8000, Copy Services Manager and also the solution blueprint.

 # Support #